-An introduction to the Business School's Entrepreneurship and Innovation research group, including its list of academic staff members, group research and research centres.
+An introduction to the Business School's Entrepreneurship and Innovation research group, including a list of academic staff members, group research, and research centres.

-Research within the Entrepreneurship and Innovation Group focuses on innovative, growth orientated entrepreneurship and the study of innovation surrounding new information and communication technologies.
-The Group collaborates extensively with various international scholars and centres of excellence and has an active visiting professor program and PhD program.
+Research within the Entrepreneurship and Innovation Group focuses on innovative, growth-orientated entrepreneurship and the study of innovation surrounding new information and communication technologies.
+The group collaborates extensively with various international scholars and centres of excellence and has an active visiting professor programme and PhD programme.

 Centre for Entrepreneurship Research